Physically Interpretable World Models via Weakly Supervised Representation Learning: PIWM Architecture

-reflecting the fact that the dynamics model $\phi$ takes as inputs.
-This recursive computation enables end-to-end learning of both the interpretable latent states and the dynamics parameters, ensuring that the learned physical parameters remain consistent with observed trajectories.
+This recursion enables end-to-end learning of both the interpretable latents and the dynamics parameters, ensuring that the learned physical parameters remain consistent with observed trajectories.
 During training, the dynamics model is optimized after the representation modules have been trained and frozen.